 “Fine.
 But Ms. Evans?”

-“The sooner you get down here, the better.
+“The sooner you get down to the station, the better.
 We have a rep here from Magnolia Hills saying you assaulted one of their security guards.”

 I bit back the f-bomb that threatened.
 “Thank you, officer.
 We’ll be there as soon as we can.”